Added by johanlefourbe on 6 Feb 2020 01:12

-Sort by: Showing 12 items
+Sort by: Showing 20 items

 Decade: Rating: List Type:

-Notes: To be honest, I have to admit that I was rather sceptical at first.
+Notes: I have to admit that I was rather sceptical at first.
 Indeed, I have to admit that I had never heard of this musical of even of Alexander Hamilton himself before watching this flick.
 To make things worse, in general, I’m not a huge fan of musicals and the idea of watching 150 mins of non-stop singing with no straight dialogue whatsoever on a single stage didn’t sound really appealing to me.
 However, to my surprise, I really loved the damned thing.
 Indeed, right from the very first song, I was impressed by the lyrics and the singing skills of this crew and I was pretty much hooked.
-He did help that Lin-Manuel Miranda had some major hip-hop influence for his lyrics and it was rather surprising how well it worked within such an historical context.
+It did help that Lin-Manuel Miranda had some major hip-hop influence for his lyrics and it was rather surprising how well it worked within such an historical context.
 But the damned thing was not only seriously entertaining, it was educational and, within a little more than 2 hours, you get also some fascinating crash-course about a crucial period of the history of the United States.
 Eventually, this movie was also a great reminder that the USA as a country, in spite of its flaws and various mistakes, remains intriguing and, to go back to its foundations and focus on its most overlooked founding father was just so fascinating.

 Da 5 Bloods (2020)

 Notes: Since his impressive come-back with ‘BlacKkKlansman’, I was quite eager to check Spike Lee’s following directing effort.
-Well, eventually, it turned out to be a more complex movie than his previous one which was nice but, as a result, it did struggle a bit to get a good grip on the whole thing.
+Well, eventually, it turned out to be a more complex movie than his previous one which was nice but, as a result, I did struggle a bit to get a good grip on the whole thing.
 I mean, there was so much stuff going on, most of it was pretty good, but I wonder if it wasn’t maybe too much.
 On the other hand, if it would have been only about some vets going back to Vietnam to find some lost gold, something entertaining but fairly generic, it wouldn’t have been enough.
 There were also some rather bewildering artistic choices.
 For example, why did they keep the same actors to play themselves in the Vietnam war scenes instead of hiring some younger actors?
 Maybe it was to argue that they actually never left Vietnam which was probably the case for Paul?
 On the other hand, I’m glad he didn’t try to CGI them like they did for ‘The Irishman’.
 Indeed, even if Scorsese's movie was a critical success, the end-result never looked really convincing and Lee probably saved several millions of dollars this way.
 Still, the material was quite strong and certainly really topical regarding what’s going on in the world following the death of George Floyd.
 Finally, even if there were maybe too many characters involved, Paul did stand out and, in my opinion, Delroy Lindo probably gave here the best performance of his career.

-The Old Guard (2020)
+The Speed Cubers (2020)